 A blind spot is any area around a vehicle that keeps the driver from seeing and being aware of everything that should be avoided.
 In some cases, drivers change lanes directly into their blind spots, while in other cases, the car in the blind spot swerves and triggers a multi-vehicle accident.
 According to the National Highway Traffic Safety Administration (NHTSA), there are over 800,000 accidents every year that are related to blind spots.
 Trucks have enormous blind spots, and due to their size and weight, another driver can be killed while driving in those blind spots.
 If you are the victim of a truck accident in West Palm Beach, the knowledgeable attorneys at Anidjar & Levine may be able to help you seek compensation for your injuries.

-Holding Truckers and Trucking Companies Liable for Your Injuries
+Our Lawyers Help Accident Victims Hold Truckers and Trucking Companies Liable for Injuries

 All drivers, whether of cars or trucks, must use reasonable care to avoid posing foreseeable risks of injury to others.
 In a car, using reasonable care includes looking over one’s shoulder to make sure there are no drivers hidden in the blind spot.
 In a truck, checking blind spots can be difficult, but it requires a constant awareness of the other vehicles on the road, including vehicles immediately behind the trailer.
 If you were injured because a driver failed to check his or blind spots, you may be able to sue for negligence.